petercoker/petercoker/README.md

 ### About me

-* 🎨 Software engineer, who loves solving real-world problems that improve people's lives
+* 🎨 Software engineer, who loves solving real-world problems that improve people's lives.

 * 🎁 Open source enthusiast.
 Thanks to all the open-source contributors!

-* Fun fact: I love traveling to different countries and experiencing their cultures and festivals.
+* ❤️ I love traveling to different countries and experiencing their cultures and festivals.
 Language learning is another passion of mine, and I am currently learning Spanish.

 ### Feel free to contact me on: